School Meals and Milk

 Therefore you should only apply for free school meals in the July of the year that your child is entering Year 3, or if your child is Year 4 or older if you believe you meet the low income eligibility criteria.

 Milk is offered during the morning session to all pupils under five years old, and pupils entitled to free school meals, free of charge.
 Parents of all other pupils are offered to opportunity to purchase milk for their child through our milk provider, Cool Milk.
 Further information can be found here.

 Our catering manager cooks a range of meals throughout the year, many of which include meat.
 In response to one of our parent's suggestions, we have embraced Meat Free Mondays.
 For more information about why we subscribe to this, go to https://www.meatfreemondays.com/schools/.

 The following is taken from the Meat Free Mondays website:

 Many of the world’s leading health organisations now encourage a reduction in the amount of meat people consume.
 In 2010, a study carried out by Oxford University’s department of public health found that eating meat no more than three times a week could prevent 31,000 deaths from heart disease, 9,000 deaths from cancer and 5,000 deaths from stroke, as well as save the NHS £1.2 billion in costs each year.
 Former chief scientific officer Sir Liam Donaldson has said that reducing the UK’s consumption of animal products by 30% [by 2030] would prevent 18,000 premature deaths every year.

-We are in the process of writing a packed lunch policy.
-In the meantime, please ensure your child does not have a drink other than water, and no nuts or nut-based products such as Nutella.
 If your child has medical needs which mean they need to have a drink other than water, please contact Mrs Avey via the school office to write a Health Care Plan.